Abdiramen/arduino/README.md

 # Project Space

-The purpose of these repository is to house generic Makefiles, libraries, notes, and plans for personal arduino projects using C.
+The purpose of this repository is to house generic Makefiles, libraries, notes, and plans for personal arduino projects using C.